mafern/InferenceLyaData/README.md

 # InferenceLyaData
-Emulator files and MCMC chains from arXiv:xxxx.xxxxx, '*Inference via the Lyman-a Forest*'
+Emulator files and MCMC chains from arXiv:xxxx.xxxxx, '*Cosmological Constraints from the eBOSS Lyman-a Forest using the PRIYA Simulations*'

 ## Contents